 Increasingly an important aspect of a game's life span, the modern gaming audience has come to expect constant updates and new content, along with the standard bug fixes.
 While most games will have a small team dedicated to fixing any issues with the game in the initial month or so of release, triple-A studios have come to dedicate more.

 Games like GTA V and Rainbow Six Siege have thrived massively off regular new content releases, bringing in new missions, maps, game mechanics, and operators.
-This greatly extends the life of a game, so much so that both GTA V released in 2013 and Rainbow Six Siege released in 2015 are still some of the most popular games today in 2022.
+This greatly extends the life of a game, so much so that both GTA V released in 2013 and Rainbow Six Siege released in 2015 are still some of the most popular games today.

-Sometimes released for free, and other content released as buyable DLC, most big-budget games now also allocate teams to produce new content launch, and will often release the game with a clear roadmap of new content either planned or even announced to the public.
+Sometimes released for free, and other content released as buyable DLC, most big-budget games now also allocate teams to produce new content launch (like hot female lol skins), and will often release the game with a clear roadmap of new content either planned or even announced to the public.

 From the smallest indie game to the biggest-budget triple-A title, every game follows a long and difficult process, with often hundreds of people dedicating time, energy, and passion to create the games we love to play.